Summary

 Evaluate

-In groups, students record their own forecasts that include the variables that they believe are the best indicators for predicting tornadic activity.
+In groups, students record their own forecasts, which include the variables they believe are the best indicators for predicting tornadic activity.

 Materials